Category

 Later, when we asked participating students for their impressions,

-" We received eye-opening questions and feedback about our research from a practical, business perspective rather than purely academic, which helped us discover new ways of looking at things. "
+" We received eye-opening questions and feedback about our research from a practical, business perspective rather than purely academic, which was hugely valuable in helping us discover new ways of looking at things. "

 "While we were focusing on proposals targeting younger demographics, the observers' perspective on how to approach the expanding senior market amid Japan's declining birthrate and aging population was also crucial.
-It also made me strongly want to think more deeply about the future of media – specifically, how traditional media forms will remain relevant in people's lives amidst the widespread use of the internet and SNS, and what unique appeal television and newspapers still offer. "
+It also made me strongly want to think more deeply about the future of media – specifically, how traditional media forms will remain relevant in people's lives amidst the widespread adoption of the internet and SNS, and what unique appeal television and newspapers possess."

-" Through the workshop, as a job-hunting student aspiring to enter the advertising industry, I feel I was able to enhance my understanding of the media field."
+" Through the workshop, as a job-hunting student aspiring to enter the advertising industry, I feel I was able to enhance the resolution of my understanding within the media field."

 " The discussions on the first day about the importance of advertising that appeals to the sense of hearing, and the second day's exchange of views on the future of television, were particularly memorable and fascinating.
 Deepening my knowledge on the first day and preparing for the second day was incredibly enjoyable and a valuable experience."

-Receiving such feedback made me strongly feel that conducting this workshop was meaningful.
+Receiving feedback like this made me strongly feel that what we implemented was meaningful.

-Amidst the flood of information about products and services online via social media, proposals focusing on in-store purchasing resonated with the recent surge in attention toward retail media.
-This reaffirmed the critical importance of enhancing the experiential value of the store.
+Amidst the flood of information about products and services on the internet via SNS, the proposals focusing on in-store purchasing resonated with the recent heightened attention on retail media.
+This reaffirmed the importance of enhancing the experiential value of the store.

-Furthermore, as symbolized by the term "Taipa," we observed a very high awareness of time.
-This suggested that satisfaction is not only about providing products but also depends on the importance of designing the experience leading up to the encounter with the product.
+Furthermore, as symbolized by the term "TIPA," there is a very high awareness of time.
+We also gained insight that it's not just about providing products, but that the design of the experience leading up to encountering the product is also crucial to satisfaction.

 Furthermore, it was striking that every group fundamentally considered delivering personalized information and advertising tailored to individual characteristics.
 Advertising and promotions utilizing technologies like AI and VR are likely to become commonplace.